rsnel/scubed3/README.md

     # scubed3ctl -v -d

-it outputs some information and gives you a `s3>` prompt
+it outputs some information and gives you an `s3>` prompt

     scubed3ctl:debug:using version 1.8.4 of libgcrypt
     scubed3ctl:scubed3ctl-UNKNOWN, connected to scubed3-UNKNOWN